Model

 grid = (5,5) # network grid

-optmodel = pyepo.model.omo.shortestPathModel(grid, solver="glpk") # build model with glpk
+optmodel = pyepo.model.omo.shortestPathModel(grid, solver="glpk") # build model with GLPK

-optmodel = pyepo.model.omo.shortestPathModel(grid, solver="gurobi") # build model with gurobi
+optmodel = pyepo.model.omo.shortestPathModel(grid, solver="gurobi") # build model with Gurobi

 pyomo help --solvers